PowerShell/PowerShell/docs/installation/linux.md

 To uninstall the additional PowerShell paths (such as the user profile path) please see the [paths][paths] section below in this document and remove the desired the paths with `sudo rm`.
+(Note: this is not necessary if you installed with Homebrew.)

 [paths]:#paths

-## OpenSSL
+### OpenSSL on macOS

+On macOS, .NET Core requires Homebrew's OpenSSL because the "OpenSSL" system libraries on macOS are not OpenSSL, as Apple deprecated OpenSSL in favor of their own libraries.
+This requirement is not a hard requirement for all of PowerShell.
+However, most networking functions (such as `Invoke-WebRequest`) do require OpenSSL to work properly.

-Also install [Homebrew's OpenSSL][openssl]:
+The easiest fix is to install [Homebrew's OpenSSL][openssl]:

 ```bash
 brew install openssl
 brew install curl --with-openssl
 ```

-[Homebrew][brew] is the missing package manager for macOS.
-If the `brew` command was not found, you need to install Homebrew following [their instructions][brew].

-.NET Core requires Homebrew's OpenSSL because the "OpenSSL" system libraries on macOS are not OpenSSL, as Apple deprecated OpenSSL in favor of their own libraries.
-This requirement is not a hard requirement for all of PowerShell;
-however, most networking functions (such as `Invoke-WebRequest`) do require OpenSSL to work properly.

 **Please ignore** .NET Core's installation instructions to manually link the OpenSSL libraries.
 This is **not** required for PowerShell as we patch .NET Core's cryptography libraries to find Homebrew's OpenSSL in its installed location.